riccardodmts/riccardodmts/README.md

 - 👀 I’m interested in control system engineering, AI and coding
 - 🌱 I’m currently studying control system engineering & ML
 - 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me: riicardo@demonte.it
+- 📫 How to reach me: riccardo@demonte.it

 <!---
 riccardodmts/riccardodmts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.